When my wife Shelley and I bought our first house, I was excited to finally have a yard. I had visions of a garden with fruit and vegetables.

 ANYONE who has lived in an older home knows they come with surprises.
 The surprise for Shelley and me came the first autumn, when we realized the cold basement washroom had no heating.

-Sitting/standing in that dark, frigid little room one morning, I realized that it didn’t have to be a washroom over the winter.
+As I pondered what to do about that frigid little room one morning, I realized that it didn’t have to be a washroom over the winter.
 “What on earth are you talking about?” groaned Shelley, as I explained that the second washroom would be a storage area for my dormant fig trees over the winter.

 Every winter after that, we went back to life with a single, shared washroom.
 We're still married.